achimdehnert/Agentic-Workflow-Patterns/src/patterns/dynamic_sharding/README.md

 5. **Concurrent Item Processing**:
    - Within each shard processing agent:
      - Each item (celebrity name) is processed concurrently using asynchronous tasks.
-     - For example, fetching the biography of each celebrity using web search.
+     - For example, fetching the biography of each celebrity using our previously created web access pipeline (**Pattern 2**).

 6. **Result Collection**:
    - Shard processing agents collect the results of processing each item in their shard.